A total of

 - ensure that shelter projects have adequate water, sewage and sanitation facilities

-- construct water network extensions, including boreholes, to increase clean water supply to refugees and local communities
+- construct water network extensions, including boreholes, to increase clean water supply to refugee and local communities

-- lead community support projects and provide crucial infrastructure support to vulnerable Lebanese communities
+- lead community support projects to lend crucial infrastructure support to vulnerable Lebanese communities

 - set up new sanitation systems that use small-scale septic tanks to manage sewage